daronphang/coding_resources/javascript/angular/data_interaction.md

 ```

 ## Input:
 For sharing data from parent to child.
+For detecting changes, use ngOnChanges() or setter function in child component.
 ```javascript
 // child.component.ts
 export class ChildComponent {